 Worth the hassle?

-The main advantage of accumulation units is to skip the cost of reinvesting dividends.
-But this cost saving is rendered superfluous if your fund isn’t saddled with trading fees or initial charges in the first place.
+The main advantage of accumulation funds is to skip the cost of reinvesting dividends.
+But this cost saving is rendered superfluous if your fund isn’t saddled with trading fees or a high regular investing minimum.
 Many tracker funds fall into this bracket.

-Others prefer to hold income units outside of a tax shelter, as the dividend payouts can be used to rebalance, or to pay tax bills without you having to sell units and trigger capital gains woes if you breach your personal allowance.
+Some people prefer to hold income units outside of a tax shelter.
+The dividend payouts can be used to rebalance, or to pay tax bills without you having to sell units and trigger capital gains woes if you breach your exemption allowance.

 Take it steady,